nautobot/nautobot/nautobot/docs/installation/nautobot.md

 Your `nautobot_config.py` provides sane defaults for all of the configuration settings.
 You will inevitably need to update the settings for your environment.

-Head over to the documentation on [Required Settings](../../configuration/required-settings) to tweak your settings, and then return here.
+Prepare to edit `/opt/nautobot/nautobot_config.py`, and head over to the documentation on [Required Settings](../../configuration/required-settings) to tweak your required settings.

+Save your changes to your `nautobot_config.py` and then return here.

 ## Optional Settings

 All Python packages required by Nautobot will be installed automatically when running `pip3 install nautobot`.

 Nautobot also supports the ability to install optional Python packages.
-If desired, these packages should be listed in `local_requirements.txt` within the Nautobot root directory at `/opt/nautobot`.
+If desired, these packages should be listed in `local_requirements.txt` within the `NAUTOBOT_ROOT` directory at `/opt/nautobot/local_requirements.txt`.

-Optional dependencies can be installed by running `pip3 install -r /opt/nautobot/local_requirements.txt` while activated in the virtualenv.
 If you decide to use any [Nautobot plugins](../../plugins), they should be listed in this file.

+We will cover two examples of common optional settings below.

 ### Configuring NAPALM